 JOAN – on rowing from Jean A. S. Strauss on Vimeo.
 Joan Lind Van Blom is a two time Olympic silver medalist.
 The first woman to ever win a rowing medal for the US at the Olympics (Montreal, 1976), she represents a generation of women who, once given the opportunity to compete, raised the level of athleticism and grace in a sport that for over a millennia was the domain of men only.
 This short film contains footage from a documentary currently in production.

-Plans for a memorial have not been determined.
+Plans for a memorial are set for Saturday, October 10, 4:00PM to sunset at the Pete Archer Rowing Center.
+Please RSVP to JoanCelebration@gmail.com.
 This article will be updated below of such plans.
 Our community subscribed to the B-Newsline will be notified of these events.

 Larger Photos: Hope Wilkinson